KasparEtter/ef1p/internet/index.md

 These chunks are called [packets](https://en.wikipedia.org/wiki/Network_packet) and consist of a [header](https://en.wikipedia.org/wiki/Header_(computing)) and a [payload](https://en.wikipedia.org/wiki/Payload_(computing)).
-The header contains information for the delivery of the packet such as the [network address](#network-addresses) of the sender and the recipient.
+The header contains information for the delivery of the packet, such as the [network address](#network-addresses) of the sender and the recipient.
-Each router has a queue for incoming packets and then forwards each packet according to its [routing table](#routing-tables) (or more precisely, its [forwarding table](#forwarding-tables)).
+Each router has a queue for incoming packets and then forwards each packet according to its [routing table](#routing-tables) or, more precisely, its [forwarding table](#forwarding-tables).
 Apart from these tables,
 packet-switching routers do not keep any state.
 In particular, no channels are opened or closed on the routing level.